Kashisk2/Indeed_Clone/README.md

 # Indeed_Clone
-We are team of five people we have made clone of Indeed job website in which we have done many things by usind HTML,CSS and Java Script so here is what we have done
+We are team of five people we have made clone of Indeed job website in which we have done many things by using HTML,CSS and Java Script so here is what we have done
 # Landing_Page